 While a water softener machine is still hands down the best way to stop hard water, carrying out a full water softener installation can be daunting.
-The best case scenario is that you have a qualified plumbing expert that comes in to install it for you.

 Many water softener brands require this to be the case.

 There are some brands that will void your warranty and guarantee if you don’t use a qualified expert to carry out the water softener installation.

 So, once you have checked this does not apply to you then proceed with the water softener installation process set out in this article.

 - STAGE 1: Decide Where to Install The Water Softener & Prep